hyperion-cs/dhaf/README.md

 | `receiveTimeout` | int | Timeout (in seconds) for data receiving.
 Must be in the range 1-86400 seconds. | `5` |

 ### Configurations for notifier providers
 ⚠️ Pay attention!
 There can be several of them in one cluster.
 However, they will be the same for all services.
+Thus, they are configured in the main part of the configuration file.

 E-Mail notifier provider (`email`):